Junior Scholars Research Grants

 Zachary Dehm, Boston College M.T.S.
 Student

-Dehm will undertake as part of his M.T.S. thesis a research project titled "The Role of Division in the Shaping of Nostra Aetate: A Study of how Local Politics Influence Universal Teaching."
-His project will examine how political questions outside of the Church influenced the Second Vatican Council through the individual bishops as heads of dioceses throughout the world, particularly in the Middle East and particularly in how they came into tension with desires to improve the relationship between Roman Catholicism and Judaism in the shaping of Nostra Aetate.
+Dehm undertook as part of his M.T.S. thesis a research project titled "The Role of Division in the Shaping of Nostra Aetate: A Study of how Local Politics Influence Universal Teaching."
+His project examined how political questions outside of the Church influenced the Second Vatican Council through the individual bishops as heads of dioceses throughout the world, particularly in the Middle East and particularly in how they came into tension with desires to improve the relationship between Roman Catholicism and Judaism in the shaping of Nostra Aetate.
 He hopes his project "tries to understand the shaping of Nostra Aetate through the lens of how the bishops as heads of their churches taught as a college" as well as contributes "to the important discussion about what it means for the universal Church and how its hierarchy teaches when local churches disagree."
 He hopes his project "will provide greater context for the growing relationship between the Roman Catholic Church and the Jewish community worldwide."

 Jeong Cheol Ha, Boston College Th.M.
 Student